jaredgendron/jaredgendron.github.io/_projects/DisplayModule.md

 **Efficient Communication**

 The LTE microcontroller plays a pivotal role in ensuring seamless internet connectivity.
 This cellular connection forms the bridge for communication with the web application, facilitating data exchange and responsive functionality.
-The incorporation of an SPI connection enhances data transfer between microcontrollers, streamlining communication and increasing overall system responsiveness.
+The incorporation of a SPI connection enhances data transfer between microcontrollers, streamlining communication and increasing overall system responsiveness.

 ![Image](/assets/images/ParkingSign/cellularflow.png)